 |Maria Mandel after her arrest by US troops, 1945.
 She was a top-ranking official at Auschwitz-Birkenau responsible for deaths of over 500,000 female prisoners.
 You never heard about her, right?
 That's how banal it was.|

 It is easy to bring preconceptions about females into your mental image of female camp guards.
 Don't.
 These ladies were as bad as the men: they were brutal and expressed no remorse whatsoever.

 |In this lineup of top Bergen Belsen guards, note how many are female.
 We've already met some of these ladies.|

 Many went to their hangings without renouncing a thing that they had done, and only wishing that they could have continued longer.

-All of that was taken into account during their trials, sentencing and execution (if found guilty of the most heinous offenses).
-Some were acquitted, many were hung.
+All of that was taken into account during their trials, sentencing, and execution (if found guilty of the most heinous offenses).
+Some were acquitted, many were hanged.

 Below, a few of the female camp guards.
 Guards were executed for their crimes regardless of gender if so warranted by the facts.

 Hildegard Lächert was nicknamed "Bloody Brigitte" (Krwawa Brygida in Polish).
 Many witnesses characterized her as the "worst" or "the most cruel" Aufseherin, as "Beast," and as "Fright of the Prisoners."
 For her part in selections to the gas chamber, releasing her dog onto inmates and her overall abuse, the court sentenced her to 12 years imprisonment.
 Hildegard Lächert died in 1995 in Berlin, aged 75.